krglkvrmn/BI_Statistics_projects/Project_1/README.md

 # Project #1

-The project was carried out during course **"Statistics and Data Analysis in R"** of The Institute of Bioinformatics.
+The project was carried out within the course **"Statistics and Data Analysis in R"** in Institute of Bioinformatics.

 ## Project description